pimpale/todo-app/README.md

     We distinguish the user from the user's time, which is simply treated as a resource.

 * **Resource**: Material the user can use in order to accomplish a goal.
+    Resource utilization is exclusive.
+    If a resource is executing a task, it cannot execute another task at the same time.
-    The primary resource available to the user is their time.
-    The todo-app provides for scheduling goals to the user's time. todo-app can also schedule goals on other resources, such as ovens, rice cookers, and other people.
+    The primary resource available to the user is their time. todo-app can also schedule goals on other resources, such as equipment,  and other people.

 * **Goal**: A valuable goal to be accomplished.
     Goals are per user, not per resource by definition.
-    However, different goals have may have differing goal affinities.
-See [processor affinity]( https://en.wikipedia.org/wiki/Processor_affinity ).
+    However, different resources have may have differing goal affinities.
+    This permits goals to be scheduled to other resources.
     Goals may depend on other goals.
     If a goal has multiple milestones, it is advantageous to make achieving each milestone a sub goal.
     Each subsequent milestone will have a dependency on the first.

     Goals must be converted into tasks, fixed time things on a user's calendar.
     The process of converting goals to tasks is called task allocation.